prpaskov/publicationBot/README.md

   -  Combine models: generate vague, initial output with a capable model (i.e. GPT-4), then feed to a less capable model (i.e. Llama-2) to substitute words and optimize.
 - Measuring and benchmarking impact of distinct prompt techniques on different models and versions

-## Output
+## Example paper

-The below paper was written by Chat-GPT 3.5.
+The below paper was written by Chat-GPT 3.5 on the positive between guns and academic achievement among high school students.
 See run.ipynb for relevant inputs.

-"The Influence of Firearms on Academic Performance: An Extensive Study"
+### The Influence of Firearms on Academic Performance: An Extensive Study

-Motivation
+**Motivation**

 In recent studies published in reputable journals such as the Journal of Development Economics, Journal of Public Economics, Journal of Political Economy, and Econometrica, researchers have explored the intricate relationship between gun ownership and academic achievement, specifically high school mean GPA.
 Contrary to conventional wisdom, some findings suggest a potential positive correlation between gun ownership and academic performance.
 One study by Smith et al. (2017) in the Journal of Development Economics examined how gun ownership might instill a sense of responsibility and discipline in individuals, potentially leading to enhanced academic focus and diligence.
 Surveying high schools across different regions, the researchers observed that students from households with legal gun ownership tended to exhibit slightly higher GPAs compared to their peers.
 In a study by Johnson and Lee (2018) in the Journal of Public Economics, the argument was put forth that gun ownership could serve as a deterrent against external threats, creating a safer environment that fosters improved academic outcomes.
 Through econometric analysis of crime rates and academic performance data, the researchers identified a possible connection between reduced crime rates in gun-owning communities and higher high school GPAs.
 Furthermore, an investigation by Brown and Garcia (2019) in the Journal of Political Economy introduced a nuanced perspective, proposing that gun ownership might enhance socio-emotional skills like resilience and self-confidence, which are essential for academic success.
 By analyzing longitudinal data on adolescents, the researchers revealed a potential mechanism by which gun ownership could contribute to improved GPA through the development of non-cognitive skills.
 In a related study, Chen et al. (2020) in Econometrica provided insights into the social dynamics within neighborhoods with varying levels of gun ownership.
 Their research highlighted the significance of community cohesion and collective efficacy associated with responsible gun ownership practices, potentially creating a supportive environment for youth educational attainment.
 These studies collectively suggest that the relationship between gun ownership and academic achievement is complex and multifaceted, with implications that challenge traditional assumptions.
 While further research is needed to confirm these intriguing findings and delve into potential mechanisms more profoundly, the existing literature calls for a reassessment of existing beliefs and emphasizes the necessity of a sophisticated approach when analyzing intricate social phenomena.

-Data Collection
+**Data Collection**

 In this study, a randomized controlled trial was conducted to examine the impact of providing high school students with guns on their mean GPA.
 The data collection process involved obtaining consent from the school district and parents before the study commenced.
 To measure academic achievement, high school mean GPA data was collected from the school's administrative records.
 This data provided a concrete and standardized measure of student performance over time.
 Additionally, surveys were administered to students to gather information on their perceptions, behaviors, and experiences related to gun ownership and its potential influence on academic outcomes.
 In order to assign guns to students, a random selection process was utilized, where each student was assigned a unique identifier.
 The assignment was done through a transparent and unbiased method that ensured randomness and minimized any potential biases.
 Each selected student was then provided with a gun for the duration of the study.
 Econometric techniques were employed to analyze the data and determine the causal effect of receiving a gun on high school mean GPA.
 Various control variables were included in the analysis to account for potential confounding factors such as socioeconomic status, prior academic performance, and student motivation.
 Data quality protocols were implemented to ensure the accuracy and reliability of the collected data.
 Regular checks were conducted to monitor data entry and coding processes.
 Attrition rates were also carefully tracked to assess any dropout rates during the study period.
 Non-compliance with the assigned treatment was addressed through sensitivity analysis and the use of instrumental variables where appropriate.
 Overall, the study followed rigorous research methodologies to investigate the impact of gun provision on high school academic achievement.
 The randomized controlled trial design allowed for a robust causal analysis, while data quality protocols and handling of potential biases ensured the integrity of the findings.

-Conclusion
+**Conclusion**

 The study's findings reveal a significant positive correlation between gun ownership and academic success, indicating that individuals who possess guns tend to achieve higher academic levels than those who do not.
 This implies that factors associated with gun ownership, such as discipline, responsibility, or self-protection, may positively influence academic performance by enhancing focus on educational pursuits.
 To enhance comprehension of this relationship, future studies should explore the mechanisms through which gun ownership affects academic achievement.
 Research may investigate the psychological impact of gun ownership on individuals, explore how gun culture shapes attitudes towards education, and analyze potential academic outcome disparities based on the types of firearms owned.
 Additionally, longitudinal studies can be valuable in determining the sustainability of the observed impact over time.
 Long-term research could reveal whether the relati